jcarolinares/facebook_data_extractor/README.md

-# facebook_data_extractor
+# Facebook Data Extractor
-A Python parser that extracts the info you want from tan official downloaded facebook archive
+A Python parser that extracts the info you want from an official downloaded facebook archive

 Made by Julián Caro Linares